tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

-    Concealment is the precaution of the thief; if he neglects that prior to the fact, so much more is he obliged to apply to it thereafter.
+    Concealment is the precaution of the thief; if he neglects that prior to his theft, so much more is he obliged to apply to it thereafter.

     Know then, the great Swindlers of our time.
-    The strategies they employ to delude us give rise to calumny of our history, injury to our safety, and perfidy at every opportunity.
+    The strategies they deploy to delude us give rise to calumny of our history, injury to our safety, and perfidy at every opportunity.